nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `help`

-### Listing all cards : `list`
+### Listing all flashcards : `list`

-Shows the list of cards with both the original word and the corresponding translation.
+Shows the list of flashcards with both the original word and the corresponding translation.

 Format: `list`